 It Was Bad Timing

-Many fans would agree that Iron Fist copped as much flak as it did because it was pulled into the controversy of a different Marvel property, Doctor Strange.
+Many fans would agree that Iron Fist caught so much criticism because it was pulled into the controversy of a different Marvel property, Doctor Strange.

 “The Ancient One was a racist stereotype who comes from a region of the world that is in a very weird political place.
 He originates from Tibet, so if you acknowledge that Tibet is a place and that he’s Tibetan, you risk alienating one billion people who think that that’s bullshit and risk the Chinese government going, ‘Hey, you know one of the biggest film-watching countries in the world?
 We’re not going to show your movie because you decided to get political.’
 If we decide to go the other way and cater to China in particular and have him be in Tibet … If you think it’s a good idea to cast a Chinese actress as a Tibetan character, you are out of your damn fool mind and have no idea what the fuck you’re talking about.”